Your graduate job interview is well underway.

 Make sure your answer is clear and concise – do elaborate but make sure you don’t trail off course and onto a tangent as that could lead to talking yourself out of the job.

-Check out top advice on how not to ramble in a graduate job interview.
+Check out our advice on being concise in a job interview.

 Responding with “I live close by”, “it will be a good stepping stone, for when I move onto something else”, or “it’s a great salary”, doesn’t illustrate a genuine interest in the graduate job or the company.